lumeland/lume.land/plugins/jsx_preact.md

 );
 ```

-Note that this page uses the `layouts/main.vto` layout to wrap the content.
+Note that this page uses the `layouts/main.vto` Vento layout to wrap the content.
 (You
 can mix different template languages like Nunjucks and JSX.)

 ## Creating layouts